harunpehlivan/playground-15njG10g/statement.md

 # Simulated Annealing in C#

-In this example, we will doing a simple things : adjusting one coefficent for having a better results for the algorithm.
+In this example, we will doing a simple thing : adjusting one coefficent for having a better results for the algorithm.

 ```C# runnable